-Independent Living works with youth aging out of the child welfare system who do not have the family support to guide them into adulthood positively and with self-sufficiency.
+Independent Living works with youth aging out of the child welfare system who do not have the family support to guide them into adulthood.

 The goal of JusticeWork YouthCare’s Independent Living (IL) Program is to prepare youth for the realities of living on their own by complementing the youth’s efforts with support and assistance.
 Youth in the program are encouraged to recognize and accept their personal responsibility for preparing for and making the transition from adolescence to adulthood.
 The intent of the Independent Living Program is to focus on assessing, supervising, supporting and assisting youth in the development of skills that allow for the greater likelihood of future autonomy and success in adulthood.